 There are no perfect answers to any financial question, including home-buying questions.
-Instead, there’s just an ever-changing continuum of potential risk and reward that must be navigated as thoughtfully as possible.
-The advisor’s job is to help you properly manage both risk and return to arrive at the right answers for you within the context of your overall financial picture.
+Instead, there's an ever-changing continuum of potential risk and reward that must be navigated as thoughtfully as possible.
+The advisor's job is to help you properly manage both risk and return, so as to help you arrive at the right answers within the context of your overall financial picture.

-For example, at age 40, Farrell recommends keeping mortgage debt at less than 1.8 times annual gross income.
-That may seem a tad frugal; but, based on his calculations, this will generally preserve your ability to save a recommended 12% of gross income.
+For example, for a home buyer at age 40, Farrell recommends keeping mortgage debt at less than 1.8 times annual gross income.
+That might seem a tad frugal; but, based on his calculations, this will generally preserve your ability to save a recommended 12% of gross income.
 He nudges these figures to 1.7 and 15%, respectively, at age 45.